SAP-samples/kyma-runtime-extension-samples/kyma-access-auth0-as-idp/README.md

    - `Value`: ${http://schemas.xmlsoap.org/claims/Group}
    ![ias-enrich-attribute](assets/ias-enrich-attribute.png)
 2. In your application in IAS, verify the following:
-   - `groups` is a assertion attribute.
+   - `groups` is an assertion attribute.
      ![ias-application-attribute](assets/ias-application-attribute.png)
    - The `E-mail` user attribute is mapped to the `sub` assertion attribute.